samtron1412/docs/nation/usa/us-hist.md

 ## "Baubles of Britain:" Mercantilism and the Consumer Revolution in the Colonies

+### Britain's Economic Empire

+- If one understands the economic and political aspects of the American Colonies, then explaining why the American Revolution took place and why the American colonists felt compelled to separate from Great Britain will be easy.
+- Let us examine how England unwittingly(unknowingly) set an economic precedent in the American Colonies - a precedent which the American colonists became comfortable with and would wish to protect even if it meant rebellion and eventual separation.
+- All of the English colonies differed in their religion; in what commodities they exported; in their labor systems; in their metropolitan status (the availability of a harbor dictated city structure); in their types of immigrants; in their gender ratios; and in their cultural developments.
+They connected to the Atlantic Basin's trade system via their connection with Great Britain.
+- There was no real capitalism yet.
+The prevalent(common) economic system in the 18th century was mercantilism (an early form of capitalism), which entailed(required) the accumulation(build-up) of wealth or gold in order to strengthen the Nation-State.
+    + Shipping the natural resources back to the mother country to be manufactured and then sold elsewhere for money.
+    + The mother country must export finished goods and import raw materials.
+    + Countries that exported more finished goods were wealthy and financially independent; those countries that imported more finished goods than they exported were finally dependent and usually in debt.

+### British Economic Regions in America

+Similar regions which exported similar commodities:
+1. The New England region (Massachusetts, Rhode Island, New Hampshire, Connecticut): corn, lumber, fishing, livestock, and whaling.
+2. The Middle Colonies region (New York, New Jersey, Pennsylvania, and Delaware): wheat (the bread basket of the colonies)
+3. The Chesapeake region (Virginia and Maryland): vast plantations with a direct reliance on slavery.
+Tobacco and wheat.
+4. The Lower South region (North and South Carolina and Georgia): rice, tobacco, and indigo.

+### Gaining Economic Control

+- To maximize its profits, England enacted (legislated) navigation acts to systematize trade with the American colonies and keep the colonists from trading with other countries, as smuggling(stealing) negated the main goal of mercantilism.
+- In 1651, England enacted(pass) the fist Navigation Acts.
+    + only English ships can ferry goods
+    + specified commodities such as tobacco can only be sold to England and no where else
+    + all goods sold in the colonies must go through English ports and duties must be paid on them
+    + certain commodities such as finished woolen goods cannot be exported from the colonies.
+- The American colonists still find ways around the strictures of the Navigation Acts and smuggling runs rampant.
+- For the most part, England is lax(careless) about smuggling and the colonists become accustomed to this latitude(freedom) or indulgence (privilege).

+### Other Economic Acts

+- In 1699, Parliament(Legislature) enacted the Woolens Act, which
+mandated(commanded) that no finished woolen items were to be exported from North America and that the colonists had to provide only natural materials.
+- In 1733, Parliament enacted the Molasses(syrup) Act, which maintained that any molasses that was imported from Cuba or any other sugar producing isle in the Caribbean into the colonies had a tax on it unless it was imported from Jamaica, which was a British-owned colony.
+- In 1750, Parliament enacted the Iron Act, which dictated that no finished iron items were to be exported from North America.

+### Effects of Mercantilism

+- The accumulation of wealth allowed the nation-states to build massive standing armies.
+- People were thinking of themselves as a people of a nation rather than identifying themselves under one powerful lord or ruler.
+- Merchants gained a lot of wealth and power under mercantilism.
+- There is no free trade because the government is intimately(closely) involved in regulating commerce.
+- The majority of labor is not waged labor but rather bonded labor.
+- In capitalism, the workers are also consumers, but this is not the case under mercantilism.
+Mercantilism is about suppressing the workers and forcing them to do the job required of them.
+- The most profitable commodities in the colonies: gold, silver, sugar, tobacco, rice, indigo, timber, fur, coffee, tar/pitch, etc.
+    + Property-owning Americans' lifestyles improved, for their growing wealth allowed them to buy amenities(luxuries) such as furniture and silverware.
+    + The colonists' diets also improved, so they became healthier and lived longer.
+    + Society became more diverse and stratified; there was a growing gap between the rich and poor.
+    + The elite sought to educate their children in Europe and to cultivate refined manners.
+    + The population in the English colonies expanded rapidly during the 18th century (the population doubled every 25 years) due to natural increase, voluntary migration, and involuntary migration (slaves and convicts).
+- The Middle Colonies (Pennsylvania, New York, New Jersey, and Delaware) especially experienced economic growth during the end of the 18th century and expanded rapidly.
+    + this represents what would become pluralistic America.
+    + Germans, Scots, the Irish, and the Scotch-Irish, lured by the promise of cheap land and religious toleration, are the first to join the Englishmen in the diverse Middle Colonies.

+### The Good and the Bad

+- Positive things about being part of the British Empire economically:
+    + Notable economic growth from 1607-1776
+- Negative aspects:
+    + Britain controlled the prices of commodities and limited the colonial economy.

 ## "Tyranny of All Kinds is to be Abhorred:" The English Constitution, the Structure of Colonial Government, and Whig Politico Ideologies of Freedom

 ## "They have Betrayed the Liberties of the People:" the March Toward Revolution